topocm/topocm_content/src/w0_background/band_structures.md

 # A quick review of band structures

+For the material of this course we assume familiarity with basic linear algebra, quantum mechanics and solid state physics.
+In this chapter, we briefly review the concepts most relevant to this course.

 ## Quantum mechanics: electrons as waves
-For most of this course, all you would need to know about quantum mechanics is that particles should really be treated as waves.
+Quantum mechanics begins with stating that particles such as electrons should really be treated as waves.
 These waves are described by the famous Schrodinger equation
 $$i\hbar\partial_t \Psi = H\Psi,$$
 where at this point $\Psi$ is the "wave-function" and $H$ is the Hamiltonian.